What is the GDPR?

 How does ADInstruments comply with EU data export restrictions?

 If personal data is hosted or processed outside of the European Economic Area by ADInstruments we make sure it remains protected by appropriate safeguards in line with EU law.

 Some EU personal data is processed in New Zealand which is recognised by the EU as an 'adequate' country (i.e. safe country) to receive and process EU personal data, pursuant to European Commission Decision 2013/65/EU.

-If we process EU personal data in other territories, like the United States of America or Australia, we ensure "appropriate safeguards" are in place that are prescribed by GDPR – i.e., by entering into the European Commission’s Standard Contractual Clauses with the entity the data is transferred to, or by ensuring the entity is Privacy Shield certified (for transfers to US based entities).
+If we process EU personal data in other territories, like the United States of America or Australia, we ensure "appropriate safeguards" are in place that are prescribed by GDPR – i.e., by entering into the European Commission’s Standard Contractual Clauses with the entity the data is transferred to.

 What security measures does ADInstruments have in place to protect data?

 We employ industry appropriate security measures to protect personal data and guard against access by unauthorised persons.
 Information is on secure computers and encrypted wherever possible.
 We conduct periodic reviews of our security policies and procedures to ensure that our systems are secure and protected.

 Yes – the ADInstruments In-House Lawyer is the Data Protection Officer and may be contacted at email@example.com.

 Do you have a question not answered here?

 Please contact us at firstname.lastname@example.org so we may help you.